Call it what you like –

 Heck, they even have a Pandemic Medic Kit you can buy!

-And what I really like about ALL the MyMedic Kits is how much attention to detail they give to both organization and quality.
+And what I like about ALL the MyMedic Kits is how much attention to detail they give to organization and quality.

 This helps prevent rummaging through your first aid kit for non-existent or outdated items!